NOAA-OWP/ngen/doc/DEPENDENCIES.md

 ### Version Requirements

-Project C++ code needs to be compliant with the C++ 17 standard.
+Project C++ code needs to be compliant with the C++ 20 standard.
 Supported compilers need to be of a recent enough version to be compatible.

 Additionally, C++ compilers needs to be compatible (ideally officially *tested* as such) with other project C++ dependencies.

 #### GCC

-Based on [this page](https://gcc.gnu.org/projects/cxx-status.html#cxx17), C++ 17 *language* support alone equates to some GCC version `7` release or later.
-However, the project also relies on a complete C++ 17 `<filesystem>` implementation (e.g. `std::hash<std::filesystem::path>`), which GCC `8`'s libstdc++ does not fully provide, so the effective minimum is GCC `9` or later.
+Based on [this page](https://gcc.gnu.org/projects/cxx-status.html#cxx20), C++ 20 support equates to some GCC version `11` release or later.

 On RHEL/Rocky/AlmaLinux `8`, whose system compiler is GCC `8`, install and enable a newer [`gcc-toolset`](https://developers.redhat.com/products/developertoolset/overview) rather than the base `gcc` (the project's container image, `docker/ngen.dockerfile`, uses `gcc-toolset-12`).

 #### Clang

 The Clang versioning scheme is a little convoluted.
-Using the official scheme, Clang 5 and later should support all C++ 17 features.
+Using the official scheme, Clang versions 10 and later should sufficiently support C++ 20 features.

 However, Apple likes to apply their own versioning to Clang and LLVM.
-The `Apple LLVM version 10.0.1 (clang-1001.0.46.4)` version released with MacOS 10.14.x should do fine.
+The Apple LLVM version 12.0.5 should do fine.
 Recent, earlier version likely will as well, but YMMV.

 ## CMake